sokolhessnerlab/cap/code/README.md

-# Brief summary of files in this directory
+# Summary of files in the "code" directory
+Any files added to the "code" folder should be included in this list along with the relative link (./) of that file

 ## 1. [AXcleanData.R](./AXcleanData.R)
 -   imports the large raw AX .csv file (combinedRawData/AXall.csv) and removes, renames and reformats columns so that data is basically ready for analysis
 -   recodes response variables so that 1= "left" or "v" and 2 = "down" or "n"